mvarshney/simjs-source/docs/request.rst

         .unlessEvent(event, handleEvent)
         .waitUntil(event, handleTimeout);

-    Even if the request is immediately satisfied (for example, buffer has enough free space for the *put* request), the callback function will still be called *after* the function scope that made this request has finished.
+    **Note 3:** Even if the request is immediately satisfied (for example, buffer has enough free space for the *put* request), the callback function will still be called *after* the function scope that made this request has finished.
 That is:

     .. code-block:: js